Published December 5, 2021

 - Assess impact on your brand - lost followers, negative sentiment, etc

-- Talk through your response and plan - did it work?
+- Talk through your crisis response and plan - did it work?
 Could it be improved?
 Update plan

 - It doesn’t stop when the crisis ends.
 Continue to be proactive and post updates